 Next, you need to carefully, using a very sharp knife, cut a pocket into the flat end of the chicken.
 Cut as close to the sides as you can, without going through them.
 Or your fingers.
 Or your palm.
 Be careful, ok?
 If you mess up and cut through, that’s ok, just cut it into kabob pieces, and try again.
 Oh, wait.
 That’s what I do at the store.
 You might not have more chicken on hand.
 So, just be careful and get it right the first time.

 The ultra secret recipe for the spinach-feta mixture is : Spinach and Feta.
 With some salt and pepper sprinkled in.
 See? it’s not hard.
-Just grab half a pound of crumbled feta and about 8 small rounds of frozen spinach and mix together once the spinach melts.
+Just grab half a pound of crumbled feta and about the same amount of frozen spinach and mix together once the spinach melts.
 Sprinkle the salt and pepper over top before mixing.
 Of course, you have to remember to buy the spinach and feta when you buy the chicken, so I hope you did that.
 And, this makes enough for about 10 Greek Chicken, so, keep that in mind too.
-If you are just making one, you might have to get creative to use up the rest of the mixture.
+If you are just making a couple, you might have to get creative to use up the rest of the mixture.

 Stuff the mixture into the chicken pocket.
 Sorry to say, the only really efficient way is to use your fingers.
 It’s kinda squishy and slippery, but it works.